An anti-inflammatory foods pyramid.

 Limited quantities.

 Potatoes, yams, corn, rice.
-(Better eaten moist with small amounts of natural oils/fats that assist in emulsification.)
+(Better eaten moist with small amounts of natural oils/fats that assist digestion.)

 Cereals.
 (Unprocessed) without sugar, milk, or other additives.)